Eternity402/SWA-Gaussian_Keras/README.md

-> This repo is for keras version application of the paper
+> This repo is for keras version application of the paper,
 > "A Simple Baseline for Bayesian Uncertainty in Deep Learning" (Maddox et al., 2019)
 >
 > Just to get basic concepts of the SWA-Gaussian, I brought a simple model from keras tutorial, and changed it a little bit.